Laugh It Off (1940 film)

-Laugh It Off is a 1940 British musical comedy film directed by John Baxter and Wallace Orton, and starring Tommy Trinder, Jean Colin, Anthony Hulme and Marjorie Browne.
-It was filmed at Walton Studios starting in November 1939, just after the outbreak of war.
+Laugh It Off is a 1940 British musical comedy film directed by John Baxter and starring Tommy Trinder, Jean Colin, Anthony Hulme and Marjorie Browne.
+It was written by Bridget Boland and Austin Melford and filmed at Walton Studios starting in November 1939, just after the outbreak of war.

 Plot

-At the start of World War II, Concert party entertainer Tommy Towers is drafted into service.
+At the start of World War II, concert party entertainer Tommy Towers is drafted into service.
 He immediately gets on the wrong side of commanding officer Sergeant Major Slaughter, but after saving the camp show with his show business expertise Tommy is granted a commission.